Meet the Treasurer

 Securing Your Money

-State Treasurer John Perdue manages roughly $13 billion in state revenue and proudly boasts Standard and Poor’s AAAm rating for the Board of Treasury Investments two money market pools.
-The Cash Management Division manages the state’s operating fund and processes all state receipts and disbursements.
+State Treasurer Riley Moore manages roughly $18 billion in state revenue and proudly boasts Standard and Poor’s AAAm rating for the Board of Treasury Investments two money market pools.
+The Banking Services Division manages the state’s operating fund and processes all state receipts and disbursements.
 The office also provides online bill-paying services for the state and a variety of government subdivisions.

 Where is my payment?

-To assist with payment questions, the Cash Management Division offers the payment hotline.
+To assist with payment questions, the Banking Services Division offers the payment hotline.

 Call the payment hotline at: 1.866.243.9010 or 304.558.3599